hack-earth/swift-earth/README.md

 Given the framework described above, the problem setup for our auto-completion model is straightforward:
 * Start with a WIP AST representing a recent compiler pass, plus "applied edits" representing the user's editing work since that compilation.
-* Use our "editing model" to generate a post AST for the present moment.
+* Use our AST edit model to generate a post AST for the present moment.
 * Predict some upcoming edits.
 This could be
   * the next token,
   * upcoming tokens that resolve all nearby compiler errors,